Mário Soares

-Mário Alberto Nobre Lopes Soares (/pt-PT/; 7 December 1924 – 7 January 2017) was a Portuguese politician, who served as prime minister of Portugal from 1976 to 1978 and from 1983 to 1985, and subsequently as the president of Portugal from 1986 to 1996.
+Mário Alberto Nobre Lopes Soares (/pt-PT/; 7 December 1924 – 7 January 2017) was a Portuguese statesman who served as prime minister of Portugal from 1976 to 1978 and from 1983 to 1985 and subsequently as the president of Portugal from 1986 to 1996.
 He was the first secretary-general of the Socialist Party, from its foundation in 1973 to 1986.
 A major political figure in Portugal, he is considered the father of Portuguese democracy.

 Family

 Soares was the son of João Lopes Soares (Leiria, Arrabal, 17 November 1879 – Lisbon, Campo Grande, 31 July 1970), founder of the Colégio Moderno in Lisbon, government minister and then anti-fascist republican activist who had been a priest before impregnating and marrying Elisa Nobre Baptista (Santarém, Pernes, 8 September 1887 – Lisbon, Campo Grande, 28 February 1955), Mário Soares's mother, at the 7th Conservatory of the Civil Register of Lisbon on 5 September 1934.
 His father also had another son by an unknown mother named Tertuliano Lopes Soares.
 His mother had previously been married and had two children, J. Nobre Baptista and Cândido Nobre Baptista.
 Mário Soares was raised as a Roman Catholic, but came to identify himself as a republican, secular and socialist.